-The Scent of Painting reveals both of Ljubicic’s best known art forms: his large and small scale Still Life floral paintings on stretched linen and his gestural colour studies on birch boards.
+The Scent of Painting is the first international showing of both of Alesandro Ljubicic’s best known art forms: his still life floral paintings on stretched linen and his gestural colour studies on birch boards.
 Both instantly recognisable by the drag and scoop of vibrant slabs of pure oil paint; the resulting surfaces taking on a distinctly sculptural quality.

-Flowers burst out from Alesandro Ljubicic’s large, textured canvases.
+Flowers burst out from Ljubicic’s large, textured canvases.
 Sweeps and daubs of vivid colour convey his intense response to the beauty of nature.
-Ljubicic’s less resolved Colour Studies share the same emotional charge.
-These smaller panels, created at the same time as the larger flower works, further explore the effects of layering paint.
+Ljubicic’s more abstracted colour studies share the same emotional charge.
+These smaller panels, created at the same time as the larger ower works, further explore the effects of layering paint.
 Whorls and waves of different colours resist blending together, competing to be the most vibrant.
-The trace of Ljubicic’s brush and palette knife is clearly visible; dragging and scooping thick layers of oil paint to create sculptural surfaces.